-As of December 31, 2016, there were 80,561,353 common shares of the Company's common stock outstanding and 4,600,000 Series A Preference shares.
+As of December 31, 2017, there were 80,717,885 common shares of the Company's common stock and 4,600,000 Series A Preference Shares issued and outstanding.

-Indicate by check mark if the Company is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No x
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-If this report is an annual or transition report, indicate by check mark if the Company is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes o No x

-Indicate by check mark whether the Company (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the Company has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Company was required to submit and post such files).
-Yes x No o

-Indicate by check mark whether the Company is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of"accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):Large accelerated filer oAccelerated filer xNon-accelerated filer o

-Indicate by check mark which basis of accounting the Company has used to prepare the financial statements included in this filing.

-International Financial Reporting Standards as issued by the International Accounting Standards Board x

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the Company has elected to follow.
-Item 17 o Item 18 o

-If this is an annual report, indicate by check mark whether the Company is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x
+Yes o No 🗵

+Name of Each Exchange on Which Registered

+New York Stock Exchange New York Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No o Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No o Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+See definition of "accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): Accelerated filer ⊠ Non-accelerated filer o Large accelerated filer o Emerging Growth Company o If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards[†] provided pursuant to Section 13(a) of the Exchange Act. o + The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012. o Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing.
+U.S. GAAP o International Financial Reporting Standards as issued Other o by the International Accounting Standards Board 🗵 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 o Item 18 o If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o  No 🖂